RasmusEdgar/dintwm/README.md

 Auto tile for obvious reasons does not work in this mode.

-Virtual workspaces do not work.
+Virtual workspaces do not work either.

 Open some windows.